brettjrea/Armhf_ChromeOS_Crouton_Ubuntu_Wordpress_Apache_MySql/README.md

 # Chromebook-Crouton-Ubuntu-18.04-LAMP-WP
 Ubuntu 18.04 based LAMP stack for crouton with optional WordPress target.
-Created from a need to have a development environment on a chromebook with arm processor.
+Created from a need to have a development environment on a chromebook with ARM processor, but should work anywhere crouton does.

 ### Open terminal and enter shell.

-On Chromebook.

 Press `Ctrl+Alt+T` to enter terminal.